-In 1980 the host of a Columbia, South Carolina, radio talk show had the pastor of a large Baptist church on his show, and they discussed Christmas and some of its customs.
-The pastor readily admitted to the pagan origin of Christmas, but said that it really did not matter.
+In 1980, the host of a Columbia, South Carolina, radio talk show had the pastor of a large Baptist church on his show, and they discussed Christmas and some of its customs.
+The pastor readily admitted to the pagan origin of Christmas but said that it really did not matter.

-On the same radio station, in the weeks before Christmas, a syndicated commentary called "The Customs of Christmas" was aired daily.
+On the same radio station, in the weeks before Christmas, a syndicated commentary called "The Customs of Christmas" aired daily.
 During one of these commentaries, the narrator said, "There is almost nothing about Christmas in the Bible except the actual story from the book of Luke."

 Like the Baptist preacher, can we afford to dismiss it so glibly?
 Is Christmas really all that innocent?
 Can we pass it off by saying, "Oh, it really doesn't matter all that much"?
 Should we be so careless?

 Some excuse it with trite statements like, "It's what you have in your heart, the ideals, the teaching, that counts, not the actual practice of it."
-Now this may sound reasonable because, after all, we want to glorify God in every aspect of our life.
+This may sound reasonable because, after all, we want to glorify God in every aspect of our life.
 Does not Christmas glorify the newborn Christ?
 Even though God does not mention it in His Word, is it not something that maybe we ought to do?
 Or does God give us better reasons not to add it to our worship of Him?